Karl Van Welden

 In 2011 Van Welden created SATURN, a series of performance-installations focusing on themes such as distance, intimacy, infinity, control and power in relation to the contemporary landscape.
 The site-specific project SATURN I – landscape explores the shaping powers of a natural landscape and has been developed parallel to SATURN II – cityscape, an installation for urban landscape.
 SATURN III – townscape highlights a rural environment.

 The musical performance MARS II premiered in December 2015 at Vooruit.
 The MARS series focuses on human resistance against great physical forces.
 The series started with IMAGES FOR MARS I, a video work in which two soldiers slowly lean into each other, their feet held in a layer of concrete.
-The source of inspiration for the second chapter is our view on catastrophes.
+The source of inspiration for the musical performance MARS II is our view on catastrophes.
 Van Welden investigates the impact of a rain of ash on music, and on the pianist performing the music on stage.
+This theme of our catastrophic thinking continues in the closure of this chapter IMAGES FOR MARS II, a life-sized video work which visualizes the threefold structure (before, during and after the catastrophe).